Phantas0s/snake.hjkl/README.md

 [You can play it right now if you click here](https://matthieucneude.com/snake/).

+This game is based on a true story.

 ## Why using the keys h,j,k and l?

 In many CLI and specifically Vim, you can use the keys `hjkl` to move around, instead of using the arrow keys.